 Notice that it’s called an elimination diet, and not an elimination lifestyle.
 The overall aim is to eventually maintain a strong diversity in the diet, as we know this supports optimal gut health.

 We would be looking to reintroduce more common proteins as time went on – but this takes time.
-We also practise the same process of reintroducing any fruit or vegetables – one at a time, over time.
+We also practice the same process of reintroducing any fruit or vegetables – one at a time, over time.

 It can also be worthwhile opting for a low-histamine approach when reintroducing, check out our low histamine blog here.